 General Guidelines for a Plumber in New Jersey

 Specific requirements to perform plumber services can generally be used as a guideline, but make sure to check with your local governing rules and regulations.

 General requirements for a plumber license?

-You must be at least 21 years of age.
+You must be at least 21 years old.
 You must have completed a four-year, approved apprenticeship program and have one year of experience as a journeyman plumber.
 Or you must have a bachelor’s degree in mechanical, plumbing or sanitary engineering from an accredited college and have one year of experience as a journeyman plumber.
-You must pass an exam with a trade section, a practical section, and a business and law section.
+You must also pass an exam with a trade section, a practical section, and a business and law section.

 What’s the state licensing site for a plumber?

 What are some training programs available for a plumber?

 How long is a license good for and when do I need to renew?